Kaf-Seagroatt & Campbell Bhd

 It is worth noting that there have been a number of M&A activities among the country’s investment banks in recent years.
 In 2012, RHB Capital had acquired OSK Investment Bank at 1.77 times book while this year, Affin Holdings paid 1.3 times book for HwangDBS’s investment banking business.
 Since 2000, the average acquisition price for investment banks has been 1.3 times book.

 In FY May 2014, KAF-Seagroatt’s pre-tax profit rose 0.9% to RM21.0 million on the back of 34.5% rise in turnover to RM50.8 million.
 For 1QFY15, turnover declined 11.7% to RM11.8 million, while pre-tax profit fell 45.5% to RM4.8 million.
 ROE was modest, averaging 6.8% over the last four years.

-The stock is trading at a trailing 12-month P/E ratio of 31.9 times and a price-to-book ratio of 0.82 times.
-The company pays dividends consistently, with 7.5 sen per share paid in FY May 2014, equivalent to a decent yield of 4.6%.
+The stock is trading at a trailing 12-month P/E ratio of 19.1 times.
+The company pays dividends consistently.
+For FY2014, dividend per share was 7.5 sen, translating into a decent yield of 4.0%.